morgendagen/riden-dongle/README.md

 to the power supply and using the USB serial port for flashing as well as monitor log output.

+Beware that this configuration uses `SoftwareSerial` for the connection to the power supply, which limits the safe UART baudrate to 38400 bps.

 ## Limitations

-The Riden power supply firmware have some quirks, described below.
+The Riden power supply firmware has some quirks as described below.
 The firmware provided here err towards caution, and does not implement functionality that is known to be unreliable.